ZXShady/proposals/alternative_free_function_call_syntax.md

 #### Considered Alternatives

-1. Implicit UFCS: Previous proposals tried to make `x.f()` find free functions.
+1. Implicit UFCS: Previous proposals [N4174](#N4174) tried to make `x.f()` find free functions.
 This can lead to more complex overload resolution and breaking changes.
-This proposal is the antithesis of that: it requires explicit qualification.1
+This proposal is the antithesis of that: it requires explicit qualification.

 2. Extension Methods: Previous proposals tried to make `x.f()` find free functions if the 1st argument used special constructs or names. a simple example that can break is for example adding `starts_with` to `std::string_view`.